-TIC - Tentatively Identified Compound: A compound that has been identified to be present and is not part of the target compound
+TIC - Tentatively Identified Compound: A compound that has been identified to be present and is not part of the target compound list (TCL) for the method and/or program.
+All TICs are qualitatively identified and reported as estimated concentrations.

 Footnotes